voidstarsec/hw-hacking-lab/wiki/soldering.md

 ### Low Cost

-Introductory hot plates are releatively low cost, the [Soiiw Microcomputer Soldering Preheating station](https://www.amazon.com/Soiiw-Microcomputer-Soldering-Preheating-200X200mm/dp/B082H12PPT) is a great place to start as it has built in temperature control and display (helpful for letting others in the lab know that the plate is on!).
+Introductory hot plates are relatively low cost, the [Soiiw Microcomputer Soldering Preheating station](https://www.amazon.com/Soiiw-Microcomputer-Soldering-Preheating-200X200mm/dp/B082H12PPT) is a great place to start as it has built-in temperature control and display (helpful for letting others in the lab know that the plate is on!).

 If you are going for a lower-cost hot air rework station, there are plenty on Amazon.
 I have used the YIHUA 959D and have had no issues with it.
 Others have recommended the [QUICK 957D Rework Station](https://www.amazon.com/Quick-957DW-Hot-Station-Watt/dp/B074SBH4G5), which also has excellent reviews!